 Authorize at least two employees at your organization to serve as EUACs.
 The EUACs will be the individuals at your organization who have the authority to designate authorized individuals (Subscribers) who will transact business via a FedLine Solution.
 Additional detail regarding EUAC responsibilities is available on the EUAC Support Page and in the EUAC Reference Guide and Onboarding Kit, which is available via FedLine Home.

-To authorize an EUAC, print and complete the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Customer Contact Center.
+To authorize an EUAC, print and complete the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Support Center.
 The form must be signed by an individual listed on your organization's Official Authorization List (OAL).
 When we receive the completed and signed EUAC form, a credential will be issued to the EUAC.
 The EUAC will use the credential to access the EUAC Center, which enables the EUAC to submit Subscriber requests, to reset FedLine Subscriber passwords and access Subscriber reports and FedLine documentation.

 The Federal Reserve Banks use credentials to control access to Federal Reserve Bank Services and applications.
 Based on the access levels selected, Subscribers will be issued the appropriate credentials.
 To obtain credentials for Subscribers, an EUAC must submit a Subscriber request via the EUAC Center within FedLine Home for each individual who will be authorized to access a FedLine Solution.
 To determine which services and applications your organization may need and the corresponding Subscriber access levels, please review the Subscriber Access Level Descriptions.

-Customers accessing FedImage Retrieval services need to install a compatible Java browser plug-in, as noted in the FedLine Web Hardware and Software Requirements.
+Subscribers accessing FedImage Retrieval services need to install a compatible Java browser plug-in, as noted in the FedLine Web Hardware and Software Requirements.

 In addition to downloading the certificate to his or her computer, a Subscriber is also advised to export the certificate and store it in a secure location.
-This will ensure that the certificate is readily accessible for use by the Subscriber in a contingency situation.
-Procedures for exporting certificates can be found in the FedLine Web Customer Certificate Contingency Procedures (PDF).
+This step will ensure that the certificate is readily accessible for use by the Subscriber in a contingency situation.
+Procedures for exporting certificates can be found in the FedLine Web Certificate Contingency Procedures (PDF).
 Please note that certificate information must be kept secure.
 To remove a certificate from a Subscriber's computer, follow the instructions in the FedLine Web Certificate Removal Guide (PDF).